finbox-in/finbox-in.github.io/docs/bank-connect/javascript.md

 base_url: https://apis.bankconnect.finbox.in/bank-connect #base URL for the API
 version: v1 # version of API
 ---
-# BankConnect: JavaScript Client SDK
+# BankConnect: JavaScript SDK
-The JavaScript Client SDK helps user submit their bank statements via upload or net banking credentials in your Web applications.
+The JavaScript SDK helps user submit their bank statements via upload or net banking credentials in your Web applications.
 The SDK will be opened via a web URL.

 The first step in integration involves calling the [Session API](/bank-connect/javascript-client.html#session-api) Then the workflow can be implemented in one of the following ways: